Impurity effects in twisted carbon nanotubes: Quasiparticle states in TNTs

-The particular positions of each $z_\n(k,q)$ element in this $M M$ matrix depend on the way to enumerate all the $M \gg 1$ atomic sites in the TNT unit cell, generating a huge variety of possible matrix configurations.
-Some their unification can be reached with the following sublattice-separated numeration way:
+The particular positions of each $z_\m(k,q)$ element in this $M M$ matrix depend on the way to enumerate all the $M \gg 1$ atomic sites in the TNT unit cell, creating a huge variety of possible matrix configurations.
+A certain unification can be reached with the following sublattice-separated numeration: